-Working new stitches in dbl-YO is straightforward, but it always helpful to understand more about it because there are a couple of ways it can be done.
+Working new stitches in dbl-YO is straightforward, but it always helpful to understand more about it.
+There are a couple of ways it can be done.

-When working more than one stitch into a yarn over (in YO) or a double-yarn over (in dbl-YO), always work a knit then a purl, or a purl then a knit.
+When working more than one stitch into a yarn over (YO) or a double-yarn over (dbl-YO), always work a knit then a purl, or a purl then a knit.
 In Belon a k1, p1 is done in a dbl-YO, while in Tangiers it calls for a (p1, k1) 4 times in a dbl-YO.

-The dbl-YO has increased two stitches on the row or round just worked (the row/round this stitch is worked on).
+The double yarn over increases two stitches on the row or round just worked (the row/round this stitch is worked on).

-However it is possible (but not required) to also increase your stitch count on the row/round following the dbl-YO (the row/round on which you work into the dbl-YO).
+However it is possible (but not required) to also increase your stitch count on the row/round following the double yarn over (the row/round on which you work into the double yarn over).
 For example in Belon, no stitches are increased on the row where stitches are worked into the dbl-YO.

 Regardless of if you increase the stitch count or not, you must alternate knit and purl stitches (or purl and knit stitches) when working multiple stitches into a YO or a dbl-YO.
 If both were worked as either purls or knits, one stitch would be just an extra wrap, not an anchored stitch.
-However, if a knit or purl in one YO of a dbl-YO stitch is followed by its opposite, the next stitch must be the other stitch to create an anchored stitch.
+However, if a knit or purl in one YO of the dbl-YO stitch is followed by its opposite, that will create an anchored stitch.

-When multiple stitches are worked in a dbl-YO, they are still worked as a knit, purl alternating combination.
+When multiple stitches are worked in a double yarn over, they are still worked as a knit, purl alternating combination.

 3 stitches in dbl-YO = k1, p1, k1 OR p1, k1, p1